KevinAquino/JMSSexample/README.md

 To run this code i have included a simple anatomy (a very low resolution anatomical file) so simply run this within this folder to check out the outputs!

 toy_example.py

+This of course is just a way to read in the images you can also use a more sophisticated program to navigate through the images: https://www.nitrc.org/projects/mricron (and there are many more programs!).